-Some of the links on this page are affiliate links, which means that if you buy something after clicking it, we will be credited for referring you.
-We would never recommend anything that we haven’t used ourselves; all the gear that you see here is stuff we know and trust.
+Disclaimer: Some of the links on this page are affiliate links, which means that if you buy something after clicking, we will be credited for referring you.
+There is no additional cost to you, and we only recommend products that we have used ourselves and trust.

 Cameras and accessories